 This Breadcrumb navigation generally benefits e-commerce sites where one product relays under more than one category.
 As it is shown on the example above, the filter choices that were made in a category page is reflected through a type of breadcrumb navigation.

-As search engine bots scan site links, breadcrumbs generate internal connections within the site's pages and increases the pages' overall crawlability.
+- Increases Crawlability: As search engine bots scan site links, breadcrumbs generate internal connections within the site's pages and increases the pages' overall crawlability.
 You can also learn something more from here about search engine bots from this content.

 A content map is a horizontal menu that shows the pathway between the home page and the last page there is to reach.
 If the site depth is above 2, this navigation will increase the efficiency on your website.
 After deciding to use breadcrumbs, the first thing to do is to decide which type of breadcrumb would serve the best for your website.
 Suggestions regarding the use of content maps can be found below;